sajmon170/eon/README.md

-# Extendible Object Network reference implementation
+# Extensible Object Network reference implementation

 This project implements an example P2P network using the ObjectParser interface as described in the EON protocol.